jacquespillet/jacquespillet.github.io/README.md

-# Jacques Pillet

-# Hi
+# Hello !

-## Welcome to my corner of the internet!

 I'm Jacques, a software developper originally from Marseille, France.

-My journey took me across the Channel to the bustling creative scene of London, where I honed my craft at [ScanLAB Projects](https://scanlabprojects.co.uk/) and now, I'm back in Marseille, and still working for ScanLAB.
+I specialize in designing performant, creative and technically challenging software, mainly for [ScanLAB Projects](https://scanlabprojects.co.uk/), but I’m always keen to explore projects of all kinds.

-Here, you'll find a showcase of what I've been up to on my spare time.
+Here, you'll find a showcase of what I've been up to at ScanLAB, and also some side projects I've been working on in my spare time.

-Feel free to explore, get inspired, and drop me a line if you fancy a chat.
+I'm currently available for freelance collaborations.
+If you’re looking for help on a project - development, creative tech, or something in between - I’d love to hear from you at jacquespillet5@gmail.com

 Thanks for stopping by!